Equivalent canonization: History

-In the first half of the 18th century, Bishop Prospero Lambertini, before being elected as pope under the name of Benedict XIV, published his maximum liturgical work entitled De servorum Dei beatificatione et de beatorum canonizatione, where he expounded the doctrine of "equivalent canonization" and described the possibility of establishing public worship for a person whose reputation for holiness and heroic virtues has long been proven by tradition and for whom there was already a prior worship in the Church.
+In the first half of the 18th century, Bishop Prospero Lambertini, before being elected as pope under the name of Benedict XIV, published his major liturgical work entitled De servorum Dei beatificatione et de beatorum canonizatione, where he expounded the procedure of equivalent canonization and described the possibility of establishing public veneration for a person whose reputation for holiness and heroic virtue has long been proven by tradition and for whom there was already a prior veneration in the Church.

-This doctrine has been reiterated since then by various pontiffs up to modernity without the most recent provisions regarding the canonization process having repealed it as a valid practice, exclusive to the Pope.
+This has been reiterated since then by various pontiffs up to the present.
+The most recent provisions regarding the canonization process have not repealed it as a valid practice, exclusive to the pope.

 Various saints have been included in the martyrology in this way, including Romuald, Norbert of Xanten, Bruno of Cologne, Peter Nolasco, Raymond Nonnatus, John of Matha, Felix of Valois, Margaret of Scotland, Stephen I of Hungary, and Pope Gregory VII.
 Some of the most recent cases of equivalent canonization were that of Hildegard of Bingen on 10 May 2012, 833 years after her death; that of Angela of Foligno on 9 October 2013, 704 years after her death; that of Peter Faber on 17 December 2013, 467 years after his death; and that of Joseph of Anchieta on 3 April 2014, 416 years after his death.

-Requirements

-Unlike ordinary canonization, in which a whole canonical process is necessary, in equivalent canonization only the prior verification of: